 I got the idea and instructions for making hibiscus tea from my Taste and Create partner this month, Liz at A Whisk and a Prayer.
 I had been talking about edible hibiscus the day before I got assigned to be her partner, so as soon as I saw this tea, I knew that it was what I wanted to make (and, of course, a cupcake that features hibiscus).
-Here’s how to brew hibiscus tea:

-- 8 C water, divided
+- 8 cups water divided

-- 3/4 C sugar
+- 3/4 cup sugar

-- In a large saucepan on high heat, bring hibiscus flowers, 4 cups of water, and sugar to a boil.
+In a large saucepan on high heat, bring hibiscus flowers, 4 cups of water, and sugar to a boil.

-- When it reaches a boil, cover and simmer over low heat for 15 minutes.
+Cover and simmer over low heat for 15 minutes.